Looking for a low-maintenance houseplant with gorgeous glossy-green leaves? It’s time to add a ZZ Plant to your home!

 Although rare several decades ago, ZZ Plants are becoming easier to find in garden centers and plant nurseries.
 You can find them at big box stores and sometimes even at grocery shops and corner markets.

 ZZ Plant is an easy plant to care for.
-They grow best when planted in quality organic potting mix and in containers with good drainage.
-ZZ Plant tolerates low light levels and only has to be watered every 2-3 weeks.
+They grow best when planted in light, succulent potting mix and in containers with good drainage.
+ZZ Plant tolerates low light levels and generally only has to be watered every 2-3 weeks.

 ZZ Plants are not prone to many common houseplant insects or diseases.
 They may get some mildew or root rot if the soil is kept damp.
 These are houseplants that do better without too much water.
-Let the soil dry out between waterings, trusting that the thick underground roots are storing water for dry periods between waterings.
+Let the soil dry out between waterings, trusting that the thick underground roots are storing water for dry periods.

-ZZ Plants are generally evergreen perennials, but may drop their leaves like deciduous plants if they become stressed.
-Lack of water (drought) is a common reason for ZZ Plants to drop their leaves.
+ZZ Plants are generally evergreen perennials but may drop their leaves like deciduous plants if they become stressed.
+Lack of water (drought) is a common reason ZZ Plants drop their leaves.
 The plants drop their leaves and focus on storing their remaining water in their underground rhizomes.
 If watered soon after leaf drop, the ZZ Plant may grow new leaves as it rehydrates.